indigo-dc/wattson/gitbook/user.md

   the redirect path is: /oidc
 this connection is *NOT* logged in
 ```
-The so the TTS is running version 1.0.0 and we are not in an active session,
+The TTS is running version 1.0.0 and we are not in an active session,
-this is also the case when the access token is present.
+this is always the case when using the REST interface.

 ### List all OpenId Provider (lsprov)
 The `lsprov` command lists all the OpenId Providers a TTS instance supports.
 The call
-only needs no additional parameter:
+needs no additional parameter:
 ```
 $ ttsc lsprov
 connecting to https://tts-dev.data.kit.edu/api/v2/ using protocol version 2